NativeScript/docs/content/guide/visionos.md

 > The Developer Strap is an optional accessory that provides a USB-C connection between Apple Vision Pro and Mac and is helpful for accelerating the development of graphics-intensive apps and games.
 The Developer Strap provides the same audio experience as the in-box Right Audio Strap, so developers can keep the Developer Strap attached for both development and testing.

-Once connected, you can run `ns device` and it will list all connected physical devices:
+Once connected, you can run `ns device` to list all connected physical devices:

 ```bash
 % ns device